Search

-Horsetail Reed Grass (Equisetum Hyemale)
+Horsetail Reed Grass

 This species is originally a survivor of the Carboniferous Age in Europe and North America.
 Horsetail Reed Grass are slender and a beautiful shade of green, giving a “bushy” look reminiscent of a horse’s tail.

-Where They Do Well:
+Where They Do Well

 Horsetail Reed Grass loves water, so it does really well in ponds or marshy areas.
 You will see quite a few of these in our designs, around water features or with irrigation systems to keep them well hydrated.
 They are quite hearty and can put up with a lot of wind and sun.